Omega0x013/focus-point-docs/docs/source/func.rst

 ``selfDelete()``

-   Removes the active popup from the DOM.
+   Removes the active popup from the DOM

 .. code-block:: javascript